cameron581/android_device_huawei_u8665/README.md

-Press Ctrl and H then navigate to .repo, create a folder named local_manifest Then create a file named manifest.xml inside that folder Now copy and paste this inside of the manifest
+Press Ctrl and H then navigate to .repo, create a folder named local_manifest Then create a file named manifest.xml inside that folder Now copy and paste this inside of the manifest.xml

     <?xml version="1.0" encoding="UTF-8"?>
     <manifest>